Perryville, Maryland: Economy

 The town is home to one of IKEA's distribution centers, which houses one of the largest rooftop solar arrays in the U.S., and the largest in the state of Maryland.
 The distribution center’s total 4.9-MW solar installation of 25,913 panels generates 6,092,533 kWh of clean electricity yearly.

 In 2010 Perryville opened the first legal casino in Maryland (Hollywood Casino Perryville).
 The casino is near the southbound exit of I-95.
 It offers slot machines, video gaming, table games, and a poker room area.
 The revenues from the casino are divided with the Town of Perryville and Cecil County government as well as the state.

 In 2018, it was announced that Great Wolf Resorts would open a new Great Wolf Lodge in Perryville.
 Great Wolf Lodge Maryland opened June 14, 2023, to become Great Wolf Lodge's twentieth and largest resort.
-The resort contains an indoor waterpark and other attractions, a Dunkin' store, and a Build-a-Bear Worksop.
+The resort contains an indoor waterpark and other attractions, a Dunkin' store, and a Build-a-Bear Workshop.